 Rating: 4.28/5

 Customer Review: “With sales books outnumbering customer service books by a factor of 42:1 this book is a welcome change.
 So much of a focus on the front end instead of the back end.
-This book makes some key points that can be implemented in any business.
+This book for customer service makes some key points that can be implemented in any business.
 Will read again and again.”

 Where to get it: Never Lose a Customer Again: Turn Any Sale into Lifelong Loyalty in 100 Days